 Ending federal marijuana prohibition is beyond parties and ideals.

-States supporting Marijuana Legalization during these midterm elections
+States that may legalize cannabis during these midterm elections

 During these midterm elections, voters will decide marijuana legalization in several states.
 Michigan and North Dakota will vote for legalization of recreational marijuana.
 Utah and Missouri voters can approve medical marijuana legalization.
 Check out what each state is voting for on November 6th.